 The Company uses December 31 as the measurement date for the Pension Plans.
-Total estimated contributions expected to be paid to the plans during 2013 ranges from \$600,000 to \$800,000, which represents the minimum funding amounts required by federal law.
-The expected long-term rates of return on plan assets for determining net periodic pension cost for 2012 and 2011 were chosen by the Company from a best estimate range determined by applying anticipated long-term returns and long-term volatility for various assets categories to the target asset allocation of the plan.
+Total estimated contributions expected to be paid to the plans during 2014 is \$2,700,000, which represents the minimum funding amounts required by federal law, in addition to funds expected to be required as additional contributions by the Pension Benefit Guaranty Corp.
+(PBGC).
+The expected long-term rates of return on plan assets for determining net periodic pension cost for 2013 and 2012 were chosen by the Company from a best estimate range determined by applying anticipated long-term returns and long-term volatility for various assets categories to the target asset allocation of the plan.
 The target asset allocation of plan assets is equity securities ranging 0-55%, fixed income securities ranging 35-100% and non-traditional/other of 0%-10% of total investments.

-Accumulated other comprehensive loss at December 31, 2012 includes \$19,073,000 of unrecognized actuarial losses that have not yet been recognized in net periodic pension cost: The actuarial loss included in accumulated other comprehensive loss and expected to be recognized in net periodic pension cost during the fiscal year ended December 31, 2013 is \$847,000.
+Accumulated other comprehensive loss at December 31, 2013 includes \$13,225,000 of unrecognized actuarial losses that have not yet been recognized in net periodic pension cost: The actuarial loss included in accumulated other comprehensive loss and expected to be recognized in net periodic pension cost during the fiscal year ended December 31, 2014 is \$551,000.

-At December 31, 2012, the benefits expected to be paid in each of the next five fiscal years, and in aggregate for the five fiscal years thereafter are as follows (in thousands):
+At December 31, 2013, the benefits expected to be paid in each of the next five fiscal years, and in aggregate for the five fiscal years thereafter are as follows (in thousands):

 The Company sponsors a defined contribution plan (the Defined Contribution Plan) for substantially all domestic employees of the Company.
 The Defined Contribution Plan is intended to meet the requirements of Section 401(k) of the Internal Revenue Code.
-The Defined Contribution Plan allows the Company to match participant contributions and provide discretionary contributions.
-Effective March 2009, the Company suspended the participant match for all participants other than those covered by a union contract.
-Effective October 2010, the Company reinstated a 1% match for those same participants.
-Effective July 2011, the Company increased the match to 2% for those same participants.
-Effective January 2012, the Company increased the match to 3%.
-Contributions to the Defined Contribution Plan in 2012 and 2011 totaled approximately \$908,000 and \$446,000, respectively.
+The Defined Contribution Plan allows the Company to match participant contributions up to 3% and provide discretionary contributions.
+Contributions to the Defined Contribution Plan by the Company in 2013 and 2012 totaled approximately \$973,000 and \$908,000, respectively.

 The Company has self-insured medical plans (the Medical Plans) covering substantially all domestic employees.
-The number of employees participating in the Medical Plans was approximately 702 and 715 at December 31, 2012 and 2011, respectively.
+The number of employees participating in the Medical Plans was approximately 668 and 702 at December 31, 2013 and 2012, respectively.
 The Medical Plans limit the Company's annual obligations to fund claims to specified amounts per participant.
 The Company is adequately insured for amounts in excess of these limits.
 Employees are responsible for payment of a portion of the premiums.
-During 2012 and 2011, the Company charged approximately \$4,107,000 and \$3,979,000, respectively, to operations related to medical claims incurred and estimated, reinsurance premiums, and administrative costs for the Medical Plans.
+During 2013 and 2012, the Company charged approximately \$3,909,000 and \$4,107,000, respectively, to operations related to medical claims incurred and estimated, reinsurance premiums, and administrative costs for the Medical Plans.

 In addition, certain of the Company's non-U.S. employees are covered by various defined benefit and defined contribution plans.
-The Company's expenses for these plans related to continuing operations totaled approximately \$200,000 and \$262,000 in 2012 and 2011, respectively.
+The Company's expenses for these plans totaled approximately \$247,000 and \$200,000 in 2013 and 2012, respectively.
 The aggregate benefit plan assets and accumulated benefit obligation of these plans are not significant.

-(19) Commitments and Contingencies
+(15) Commitments and Contingencies

 The Company leases certain of its real property and certain equipment, vehicles and computer hardware under operating leases with terms ranging from month-to-month to ten years and which contain various renewal and rent escalation clauses.
-Future minimum annual lease commitments under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of December 31, 2012 are as follows (in thousands):
+Future minimum annual lease commitments under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of December 31, 2013 are as follows (in thousands):

-2013 \$ 2,237
+2014 \$ 2,178

-2014 2,014
+2015 2,186

-2015 1,937
+2016 2,206

-2016 1,994
+2017 2,216

-2017 2,041
+2018 2,250

-2018 and thereafter 2,096
+2019 and thereafter 3,206

-\$12,319
+\$ 14,242

-Rent expense for the years ended December 31, 2012 and 2011 totaled approximately \$2,458,000 and \$2,332,000, respectively.
+Rent expense for the years ended December 31, 2013 and 2012 totaled approximately \$2,601,000 and \$2,458,000, respectively.